 However, as I know that Retinol is an extremely common ingredient in many non-prescription products, I wanted to cover this as well.
-One major reason is because of how as a side effect of use it can dry the skin and requires additional skin care.
+One major reason is because of how as a side effect of using it can dry the skin and requires additional skin care.

 I have had to constantly use skin lotions to keep my skin moisturized in the “off days” after using my 0.1% isotretinoin skin cream overnight.
 It’s a powerful cream, so it is critical that I use an effective skincare routine.
 If I don’t, anything I put on my skin can potentially cause heaving burning, peeling skin, and so forth.

 After using Retinol or isotretinoin products I recommend the following when using HA5:

-- Use a mild cleaner to clean the skin after using the product the Retinol or isotretinoin product
+- Use a mild cleanser to clean the skin after using the product the Retinol or isotretinoin product

 - Immediately, with the skin very lightly moist, apply the HA5 serum and distribute it evenly into the skin on the face

 - Re-apply very small amounts as needed if some areas of your face appear to need additional hydration

 I have noticed that waiting too long after washing my face following the use of my retinol-based night skin cream causes additional drying and may induce peeling skin.
 When this happens it’s not painful or anything, but definitely awkward as I have to remove the dead skin as it is very similar to skin peeling from a sunburn.

 Using at bedtime

 Follow the same instructions as listed above.
 The company recommends applying the product before other moisturizers, specialty skin creams, or UV protection products.
 I definitely would recommend a non-drying gentle cleanser before applying.

 Using HA5 alongside Retinol or other skin products: